HBM/node-jet/examples/todo/README.md

 Realtime filtering and sorting can save you a lot of bandwidth.
 Imagine you have records of 5000 players, but you want to display only the ten female players with the highest score: **Jet only transmits the relevant data** (10 records!) and updates in realtime.
-You don't have to transmit all players over the wire and filter them on the client.
+You don't have to transmit all players over the wire and filter them at the client.

-In fact, Jet is more than a Node.js framework.
+In fact, Jet is more than a Javascript framework for realtime communication.
 It is an open protocol with compatible implementations for

    - [Node.js + Browser](http://github.com/lipp/node-jet)
    - [Lua](http://github.com/lipp/lua-jet)